sbuwim/sbuwim.github.io/_pages/faqs.md

 layout: page
 permalink: /faqs/
 title: faqs
-description: Answers to common questions directed to Stony Brook Women in Math or other clubs.
+description: Answers to common questions directed to the Stony Brook Women in Mathematics or other clubs.
 nav: true
 nav_order: 3
 toc: